vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

     identifier will be used for determining uniqueness.
 If the type is `2`, the identifier is _non-identifying_, and will show up in the identifiers of an object but will not cause a new object to be created if it changes.
 If _all_ identifiers are non-identifying, then the object's name reverts to determining uniqueness of objects.
-When using the Integration SDK Library, the **Define String Identifier**  methods accepts a parameter for uniqueness.
+When using an Adapter Library, the **Define String Identifier**  methods accepts a parameter for uniqueness.

 Once the object type is defined in the [object model](#defining-an-adapter-and-adapter-instance-in-the-object-model),